brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-01.md

 "We're starting a business.
 This'll cover the down payment on the mortgage.
 We've been wanting to do it for a while, but figured we might as well wait 'til we graduated.
 Mum would have a coronary if we dropped out early.
-Can't imagine Ma and Pa Stone* would be too happy about it either," Fred said, idly wandering the rows of vegetation.
+Can't imagine Ma and Pa Stone\[^111-1] would be too happy about it either," Fred said, idly wandering the rows of vegetation.

 "Good thing we waited too.
 Real estate prices are rock bottom, what with the war going on and all."